 There are three stages of syphilis infection and treatment can be started at any stage but the sooner the better.

 The first syphilis symptoms appear between 10 days and 3 months after you come into contact with the infection:

 Untreated primary syphilis may progress to secondary syphilis.

 Symptoms of the second stage of syphilis will appear in about 25% of people a few weeks after the symptoms of primary syphilis disappear.

 These symptoms are highly variable, they may be mild, go unnoticed and will disappear without treatment:

 During the latent stage of syphilis most people have no symptoms.

 Untreated syphilis can cause serious health problems in the later stages.
 The infection can damage the heart, nervous system, brain and bones.
 People who develop late syphilis may go on to have strokes, meningitis, dementia, loss of coordination, numbness, blindness, heart attacks or heart failure.

 Syphilis had become rare in the UK, however over the last decade there has been an ongoing increase in the number of diagnoses.
 The increase has been greatest among men although there have also been growing numbers of infections among women.

-In 2018 three quarters of syphilis cases in the UK were among men who have sex with men (MSM) as these things put you at higher risk of catching syphilis:
+In 2021 three quarters of syphilis cases in the UK were among men who have sex with men (MSM).
+These things put you at higher risk of catching syphilis: